Using UUIDs with Gorm and Postgres

 gorm, by manually typing it into your struct definition.
 This means you have to remove the

-gorm.Model part, as that already contains the ID part.
+gorm.Model embedding line, as that already contains the ID part.
 This has bitten me and I have a good hour or two debugging my application before I realised this.
 In this case, the

 User struct might look like this with the customisation of the ID field: